MaoZiming/papers/7-datacenter/71-virtualization.md

    *  i.e. containers

 ## Exokernel v.s Hypervisor
 Exokernels and hypervisors have many similarities, in that they multiplex and protect hardware with minimal abstraction.
-Comparisons are [here](https://github.com/lynnliu030/os-prelim/blob/main/cluster_computing/exokernel_vs_hypervisor.md).